DellGEOS/AzureStackHOLs/lab-guides/03-OpenManageExtensionForWAC/readme.md

 ![](./media/wac14.png)

-## Updating nodes with offline catalog
+## Task 03 - Update nodes with offline catalog

 In Settings tab you can see, that offline catalog can be used.
 But two components needs to be provided - Inventory Collector and Dell EMC System Update (DSU).
 Let's do that with PowerShell

-### Configure file share with DSU binaries
+### Task 03a - Configure file share with DSU binaries

-**1.** Paste below script to PowerShell to create a File Share with latest DSU and IC.
+**Step 1** Paste below script to PowerShell to create a File Share with latest DSU and IC.

 ```PowerShell
 $FileServer="WACGW"